mjbenefiel/react-stuff/Coding_Interview/adv_js/readme.md

     - Everything in JS - all OO principles are based on the prototype chain

 - What is Prototype OO pattern?
+    - Prototypal inheritance
+    - No function constructors.
+No "new" keyword.
+    - Native to JS.
+No pseudo classes
+    - Basically connecting objects to objects via their prototypes

+- Pros of Constructor Pattern
+    - Most common
+    - Mimics OO syntax of Java, etc.
+    - Allows private variables

+- Pros of Prototype Pattern
+    - Very easy to understand.
+Not many moving parts.